brynnsmith/the-a-finder/README.md

 <h2>Lessons Learned</h2>

-The main challenge of this project was delivering a product that was both visually minimal as well as engaging.
+The main challenge of this project was delivering a product that was both minimal and engaging.
 The experience was expected to feel comfortable and welcoming for the user, so colour and graphic art style were very important.
-The menu was to have the same aesthetic, so I carried the colour palette over and added a smooth transition upon toggling the sandwich icon.
+The menu was also to have the same aesthetic, so I carried the colour palette over and added a smooth transition upon toggling the sandwich icon.